 - How to: Do 3-4 workouts a week.
 Rest day from pull-ups before day 2 and 4.

-In level 3 we also begin introducing the butterfly pull up.
+In level 3 we also begin introducing the butterfly pull-up.
 I’ve included this as voluntary skill work.
-The butterfly is faster than a kipping pull-up but take more energy and has more risk of injury with the shoulder.
+The butterfly is faster than a kipping pull-up but takes more energy and has more risk of injury with the shoulder.
 If you decide you’d like to develop the butterfly, then see “Circles Under The Bar” video.
-When practicing you’ll only need to do it with head under the bar.
+When practicing you’ll only need to do it with your head under the bar.
 As you improve the circles under the bar, begin making bigger circles with your head until you can start going chin over the bar.